66Origin/node-necs/doc/doc.md

 </dd>
 <dt><a href="#Entity">Entity</a></dt>
 <dd><p>An entity represent &#39;a thing&#39; into your world.</p>
-<p>By default, a component is empty: no behaviours, no meaning, no purpose.</p>
+<p>By default, an entity is empty: no behaviours, no meaning, no purpose.</p>
 <ul>
-<li>You can create and attach components.
+<li>You can attach components.
 As an example, you can create an entity named
 <code>wall</code> which have the following components: <code>Position</code>, <code>Hitbox</code>, <code>Sprite</code>.</li>
 <li>You can create child entities.</li>
 </ul>